MiggyJ/my-chat-app-api/README.md

 - Sequelize: ORM for managing SQLite database.
 - SQLite: Database for storing conversations and messages.

+## Credits
+This application was built by Jairus Miguel Montante as part of a coding assessment.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/mit/).